sachuverma/DataStructures-Algorithms/Resources/Notes/Disjoint Set Union.md

 *Example:*

 You have a set `S = {0, 1, 2, 3, 4, 5}` Initially all the subsets have a single element and each element is a root of itself.
-Initially size[] array will be :

 Perform Union(0, 1).
 Here we can connect any root of any element with root of other one as both the element’s subsets have same size and then we will update the respective size.
 If we connect 1 to 0 and make 0 as a root and then size of 0 will change from 1 to 2.